weblinc/linc/README.md

 * `context` Each widget's associated function is called with `this` as `context`.
 Defaults to `Linc` in node and `window` on the browser.
 * `all` Calls all widgets, namespaced and unscoped.
 * `namespaceOnly` Calls only the namespace defined
+* `data` Data to be sent as arguments in function calls

 Examples
 ====